oregenal/game-of-life/README.md

-# Game of live
+# Game of life

-Simple console implementation of Game of Live.
+Simple console implementation of Game of Life.
 Without any 3rd party libs, frameworks, etc.
 In pure C.